 Cultural and technological shifts.
 Societal and environmental drifts.
-As we come to terms with the impacts of our own doings, design progressively evolves across contexts and temporalities.
 What will tomorrow’s objects and spaces be made of?
 Will form, fabrication and experience follow intention?
 And can design foster mutualistic relationships within the natural world?
 Solely focusing on designing the new, however, is unsustainable.
-While navigating the traps of anthropocentricity and technological solutionism, there is also a need to ground design in the pluriversality of human and nonhuman realities.
+While navigating the traps of anthropocentricity and technological solutionism, there is also a need to ground design in the plurality of human and nonhuman realities.

 1. Rethink current paradigms.
 Imagine alternatives.
 Unlock regenerative potentials.
 Use alternative resources and resource traceability tools.
 Design policy innovations.